pkicsiny/lhc_machine_induced_background/README.md

 __1) Read hdf5 files__

 The data is read using the [`src.readH5Data()`](https://gitlab.cern.ch/pkicsiny/mib_rates/-/blob/master/src.py#L5) method.
 This method reads specific datasets from specific groups in the hdf5 files `hf_files_list` only, that are defined by the `disc_list`, `ring_list` and `group_name` parameters.
 In the default case, the hdf5 files contain only one group, named _Tof_q_.
 The list of discs and rings to read have to be specified one by one for each input hdf5 file, as a list of lists.
 This means the lists `hf_files_list`, `disc_list` and `ring_list` must have the same length.
 The method returns a list of numpy arrays of shape (N, 2) where N is the number of tof-Q entriy pairs read from the hdf5 files. <br>
 These 2D arrays are trimmed by using the maximum charge and time value cuts, defined in the inputs.
-The data are then binned into 2D histograms using `xedges_global` and `yedges_global` as bins and the [`binH5Data()`](https://gitlab.cern.ch/pkicsiny/mib_rates/-/blob/master/src.py#L77) method.
+The data are then binned into 2D histograms using `xedges_global` and `yedges_global` as bins and the [`src.binH5Data()`](https://gitlab.cern.ch/pkicsiny/mib_rates/-/blob/master/src.py#L77) method.
+The hisrogramming is performed via the [`np.histogram2d`](https://numpy.org/doc/stable/reference/generated/numpy.histogram2d.html) built-in function.
+The binning is done chunk-wise to increase memory efficiency and speed up execution.
+If `xedges_global` and `yedges_global` are not given to the method as input, the bin ranges will be determined dynamically based on the data range.

 __2) Prepare timewalk simulation curve__